Powered by Coverage.com (NPN: 19966249)

 If you already have a homeowners insurance policy, talking to your agent can help you determine how wind damage is covered on your policy.

 The options to buy windstorm insurance vary from state to state.
-For example, in Florida, with its high hurricane risk, you can purchase windstorm insurance from the Citizens Property Insurance Corporation.
-In Texas, where wind damage can be caused by hurricanes or tornadoes, depending on where in the state you live, the Texas Windstorm Insurance Association (TWIA) is a source for windstorm coverage.
+For example, in Florida, with its high hurricane risk, insurance carriers are required by law to offer homeowners windstorm coverage.
+While homeowners can choose to decline coverage, windstorm-only policies are typically only available through Citizens Property Insurance Corporation for condos, renters and mobile homes.
+In coastal areas of Texas, the Texas Windstorm Insurance Association (TWIA) is a source of windstorm coverage for homeowners where wind damage is excluded.

 When to buy windstorm insurance